mishtak00/centerfinder/README.md

 python cfdriver.py mock_cmassDR9_north_3001.fits -r 143
 ```

-To apply a vote cut to the centers grid, call the --vote_threshold or -t argument followed by desired vote nr:
+To apply a vote cut to the centers grid, call the --vote_threshold or -t argument followed by desired vote nr as shown below.
+The default threshold is 0 (no cutting by vote number, every centers grid is preserved).
 ```
 python cfdriver.py mock_cmassDR9_north_3001.fits -r 143 -t 170
 ```
-The default threshold is 0 (no cutting by vote number, every centers grid is preserved).

-To subtract the background from the galaxy density grid, call the --background_subtract or -b argument:
+To subtract the background from the galaxy density grid, call the --background_subtract or -b argument like below.
+The default voting procedure won't apply background subtraction unless the user requests it.
 ```
 python cfdriver.py mock_cmassDR9_north_3001.fits -r 143 -t 170 -b
 ```
-The default voting procedure won't apply background subtraction unless the user requests with the above.

 Add the --params_file or -p argument to change the default file from which the cosmological parameters are loaded to a new file whose name is given as argument:
 ```